ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 Salt will expel worms, if used in food in
 a moderate degree, and aid digestion; but
 salt meat is injurious if used much.
-Here is a very beautiful thought of tha
+Here is a very beautiful thought of that
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:curiv:batch_curiv_jojoba_ver01:data:sn93052971:00279557256:1854113001:0024/pct:79.359179,59.081886,14.958400,23.821340/!600,600/0/default.jpg"/>
 </td>